The following is an overview of the league structure, rules, and policies at Hastings Community Little League.

 Little League International has placed restrictions on the types of bats that may be used by players.
 Composite-barrelled baseball bats are generally not allowed, however, some composite baseball bats have been approved.
 Before purchasing baseball bats, it is recommended that you check the Little League approved list here: Little League Approved Bats

-Baseball equipment can be purchased from a variety of retail outlets.
-The following offer a 10% dicount to all HCLL registered players.
+Baseball equipment can be purchased from a variety of retail outlets including Prostock Athletic Supply located at 4482 Juneau Street, Burnaby which offers a 10% discount for HCLL players.

 If you know of any companies or organizations that may be interested in sponsoring HCLL, you can find more information on the "Be a Sponsor" link on the homepage.
-Both Silver ($500) and Gold ($1000) packages are available and they represent an economical way for a local business to reach over 400 families in the East Vancouver / North Burnaby area.
-Any parent obtaining a Silver sponsorship for HCLL will receive an exemption for one child's registration fee for the upcoming season.
-Any parent obtaining a Gold sponsorship for HCLL will receive a Family exemption for registration fees for the upcoming season.
+Bronze ($500), Silver ($1000) and Gold ($1500) packages are available and they represent an economical way for a local business to reach over 400 families in the East Vancouver / North Burnaby area.
+Any parent obtaining a Gold or Silver sponsorship for HCLL will receive an exemption for one child's registration fee for the upcoming season.
+Inquiries regarding league sponsorships can be directed to our Marketing Coordinator at email@example.com.